jeffeleu/Team_Heights/README.md

 # Team_Heights
 # Introduction
-This project aims to provide a data-driven solution to determine whether varsity (college) swimmers are taller on average than their volleyball counterparts.
+This project aims to provide a data-driven solution to determine whether CUNY Baruch varsity (college) swimmers are taller on average than their volleyball counterparts.
 The solution involves web scraping to collect height data from men's and women's swimming and volleyball teams, followed by analysis to calculate average heights and draw conclusions.

 # Methodology
-To accomplish this task, I utilized web scraping techniques to gather height data from various college team rosters.
+To accomplish this task, I utilized web scraping techniques to gather height data from CUNY Baruch's swimming and volleyball rosters.
 The following steps outline the process:

 **Web Scraping**: I employed Python's requests library for making HTTP requests and BeautifulSoup from bs4 to extract data from web pages.

 **Function Creation**: To streamline the scraping process, I created a function to scrape height data from each team's roster page.
-This function allows for easier replication and maintenance.

 **Data Extraction**: The scraping function retrieves height data by identifying specific HTML tags and classes associated with height information on the web pages.

 **Calculation**: After scraping heights from each team's roster, I calculated the average height for both men's and women's swimming and volleyball teams.

-**Analysis**: By comparing the average heights of swimming and volleyball teams, I determined whether one group tends to be taller than the other.
+**Analysis**: By comparing the average heights of Baruch's swimming and volleyball teams, I determined whether one group tends to be taller than the other.

 # Results
 Based on the collected data and analysis, the following conclusions were drawn: